Vivaldi 2.4 Brings Toolbar Tweaks, Multiple User Profiles, and More

-Vivaldi 2.4 is here.
+Vivaldi version 2.4 is here.
 The Vivaldi browser's latest update brings a slew of tweaks and improvements, including the support for deep customisation in toolbars.
 The browser's version 2.4 also adds the ability to move or hide buttons between select toolbars.
-There's also a change in how users manage and access bookmarks, and the company has thrown multiple user profiles into the mix as well.
+There's also a change in how users manage and access bookmarks, and the company has included support for multiple user profiles as well.
 Additionally, Vivaldi 2.4 gets a built-in calculator.
-Read on for the details about the new features that have been introduced in the Vivaldi 2.4 update.
+Read on for more details about the new features that have been introduced in the Vivaldi 2.4 update.

 Toolbar customisation in Vivaldi 2.4